 Maybe it’s our checkered past.

 I stood on the portico of our County Courthouse this weekend and took my turn reading aloud the Declaration of Independence.
 It fell to me to read the paragraph complaining about the ways King George “excited domestic insurrections amoungst us, and endeavored to bring on the inhabitants of our frontier the merciless Indian Savages…” Never mind the fact that Europeans mercilessly slaughtered and displaced the Native Peoples as we took over the New World.
-Never mind the merciless savagery inherent in every war – even our war for independence.
+Never mind the merciless savagery inherent in every war – even our war for our own independence.

 It was timely that I had read Mark Charles’ blog just that morning, Reflections from the Hogan: The Dilemma of the Fourth of July.
 A wise, bold Native American blogger, Charles calls us to remember our shared history with all its complexity.
 Even as we proclaim that “all men are created equal,” we must also acknowledge how many years it has taken this nation to grow toward the understanding that “all” means all.

 Maybe it’s our blind practice of national religion.

 Although I go to church most Sundays, I doubt I will ever again be in church on a July 4 weekend.
 As a minister, I am deeply troubled by the way authentic Christianity has been co-opted by an American civil religion.
 On this weekend, in sanctuaries across the nation, visitors will wonder who – or what – is actually being worshiped.